egtechgeek/CustomScripts/PWS_Dashboard-WeatherWatch/3rdParty_CamSolutions/USB_Cameras/README.md

 ## Notes
--This script will require the use of a Raspberry Pi or minimal Debian machine.
+-This script will require the use of a Raspberry Pi or minimal Debian machine.<br>
--This script will require very basic knowledge to modify it to your needs, such as setting the USB port of your camera (/dev/ttyUSB0 is typically the default)  when no other usb devices are connected, and FTP information for your PWS_Dashboard web server.
+-This script will require very basic knowledge to modify it to your needs, such as setting the USB port of your camera (/dev/ttyUSB0 is typically the default)  when no other usb devices are connected, and FTP information for your PWS_Dashboard web server.<br>
 -Functionality of this script will be fairly straightforward.
 It will perform an image capture at the interval you specify in crontab.
-Followed by an FTP Push to your specified web server in the target directory.
+Followed by an FTP Push to your specified web server in the target directory.<br>
 -This should be used in conjunction with with a future updated "usbcam_cron" script for usb-capture.